 How to really teach leadership

-I don’t mean just designating a “group leader” who acts as the spokesperson during group presentations and classroom discussions.
-I mean actually telling one student that 80% of the project’s grade weight is on his/her shoulders.
+I don’t mean just designating a “group leader” who acts as the spokesperson during group presentations and discussions.
+I mean actually telling one student that 80% of the project’s grade weight is on their shoulders.
 Teachers can rotate project management responsibilities for each project throughout the semester, so that each student gains experience as both a group leader and in supporting roles.

-- Greater project artifacts produced by students;
+1. Greater project artifacts produced by students;

 A tool to help improve students' learning